 What many people don’t understand about being a dad is the holiness of bedtime.
 It’s the 15 minutes of the day a man can kneel beside his boys’ beds, kiss their foreheads, and be-as a father should-simply there.
 But it is also-and this is the part that gets lost when people take the Norman Rockwell approach too seriously-the latter half of that 15 minutes when Dad slips downstairs, pours something brown over three ice cubes, and is simply nowhere.
 It’s somewhere in that 15 minutes that a dad can be everything and everywhere he is supposed to be and the nothing and nowhere he needs to go on living.

 The universe’s great error in the structure of this 15 minutes is that at some point just after the rye has hit a dad’s lips, the nine-year-old has discovered he has a stuffy nose.
 There is a medicine cabinet, and it is stuffed with every prescription, over-the-counter, and snake-oil-sold herbal remedy Mom has discovered in the last decade of parenting.
+There are also plenty of lotions and potions for us adults too, like bath bombs with cbd and various other modern medications that I am yet to discover the magic of myself.
 I barely know what any of it does, and I’d rather give my son a sniff of the rye than a lavender extract elixir or something Pfizer shoved through FDA-approval.

 “But, Dad, I can’t sleep,” says the boy.
 And the ice cubes are melting.